Cyprus talks with lenders as debt sustainability in focus

 The IMF, which announced its participation in the mission on Wednesday, hinted as much: It said it wanted a ‘financing solution consistent with debt sustainability’.

-Lenders want privatizations, wage cuts in a public sector which is one of the most highly paid in Europe, a culling of wage indexation and the creation of a “bad bank” to park soured assets.
+Lenders want savings of almost one billion euros per year, privatisations, wage cuts in a public sector which is one of the most highly paid in Europe, a culling of wage indexation and the creation of a “bad bank” to park soured assets.

-Cyprus says it will not privatize “profitable” state enterprises and its leftist President Demetris Christofias says he is prepared to take to the streets to defend wage indexation.
+Cyprus says it will not privatise “profitable” state enterprises and its leftist President Demetris Christofias says he is prepared to take to the streets to defend wage indexation.

 Friday’s talks were open ended, but it was unlikely that a deal was imminent, a senior Cypriot official said on condition of anonymity.